 The following FAQ`s have been separated into four categories for ease of searching.

-Q magnets were designed to treat acute and chronic and postoperative pain and swelling.
-Work on the first Quadrapolar magnets was pioneered by Dr Robert Holcomb in 1986.
+Q magnets were designed to provide mild pain relief.
+Work on the first Quadrapolar magnets was pioneered by Dr Robert Holcomb in 1990's.
 Q magnets are manufactured in Australia and is listed with the Therapeutic Goods Administration as a Class I Medical Device AUSTR # 132324.

 There are 13 available Q magnet models to choose from.
 See the Q magnet product page for more information.

 It is relevant to note that for magnets made of the same material, the larger the magnet, the more intense the magnetic flux density and the stronger and greater penetration of the magnet.
 All Q magnet models contain some of the highest quality rare earth magnetic material available with a 13,500 Gauss rating.

 Q magnets are a static magnet field generator.
 Although the field is static, there is steep variation of the field gradients in three dimensions.
 If the gradient could be altered by moving the poles apart and increasing the distance between the Q magnet device and its target (for example, a cell under study), the effectiveness gradually diminishes.
 When the gradient is below threshold amplitude, there is no effect.
 Many magnetic field therapies on the market are common bipolar magnets (with a north and south pole on each side) and as such do not create a field gradient.
 Such devices have had little or no effect in cell assays in which Quadrapolar magnets have had substantial biological effects.